 As he searches for new ways to communicate through music, fusing styles and techniques from across the globe – a unique fabric of world music, he calls it – Murphy finds his element on the stage, where spontaneity and improvisation reign.
 “To me, the music is liquid, and I’m looking to have some kind of experience.” he says.
 “I’ll twist and turn and hammer and mould and shape cut and paste the music to do that.
 We’ve never done a song the same way twice.”
 As ever, Murphy re-forges the past to make a new way.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Chris Murphy – The Tinker’s Dream link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Chris Murphy – The Tinker’s Dream link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]